 - c.
 Players will also be required to take the NFHS free, online sportsmanship course and submit a certificate of completion to school administration prior to reinstatement.
 The course must be completed between ejection and reinstatement. - d.
 Coaches will also be required to take the NFHS online Teaching and Modeling Behavior course and submit a certification of completion to school administration prior to reinstatement.
-The course must be completed between ejection and reinstatement. - e.
+The coursemust be completed between ejection and reinstatement. - e.
 Parents will also be required to earn the NFHS National Parent Credential which includes the free, online Positive Parenting Within School Programs course and The Parent Seat.
 Credential Certificate must be submitted to school administration prior to reinstatement.
 The credential must be completed between ejection and reinstatement. - f.
 Other Persons (staff/fan/spectators that are not parents) will also be required to take the NFHS free, online sportsmanship course and submit a certificate of completion to school administration prior to reinstatement.
 The course must be completed between ejection and reinstatement. - 4-3-2 A second violation will result in being suspended for the next two (2) regularly scheduled contests.
 The third ejection will result in suspension for the remainder of that season.
 If penalties are imposed at the end of the sport season and no contest remains, the penalty is carried over to that particular sport until the next school year.
-In the case of a senior student, the penalty will continue to the next IHSAA sponsored sport. - 4-3-3 The procedure for suspension and notification is: - The officiating crew must approve any additional suspension by a majority vote at the conclusion of the contest. - b.
-The officials shall issue a card to the coach or school administrator when a player/coach/staff/parent/fan/spectator is ejected from competition.
-The card must be issued at or prior to the conclusion of the competition in which the infraction occurred. - c.
-The official must notify the ejected person/s' school administration/coach of the suspension for the next contest at or prior to the conclusion of the competition in which the infraction occurred. - d.
+In the case of a senior student, the penalty will continue to the next IHSAA sponsored sport. - 4-3-3 The procedure for suspension and notification is: - a.
+The officiating crew must approve any additional suspension by a majority vote at the conclusion of the contest. - b.
+The official/commissioner shall report an ejection to the school's principal and athletic director when a player/ coach/staff/parent/fan/spectator is ejected from a competition. - c.
+The report must be submitted within a 24-hour period of the conclusion of the competition in which the infraction occurred. - d.
 The game official that disqualifies an individual for an unsportsmanlike act must notify the District Commissioner with a written report by the conclusion of the next day. - e.
 The District Commissioner, upon receipt of the report, shall notify the District Secretary, President of the District Board of Control, the school, and the IHSAA with a written report of the incident by the conclusion of the next school day. - 4-3-4 The responsibility to enforce the penalty for being suspended lies with the school principal.
 Any dialogue concerning the suspension should come from the school principal and be directed to the President of the District Board of Control of the region in which the contest took place.
 The President of the District Board of Control (of the region in which the contest took place) may appoint a hearing committee to hear any appeals within 48 hours of the receipt of a complete report of the incident.
 It is the responsibility of the secretary of the District Board of Control in which the hearing took pace, to notify the district Board of Control secretary in which the student athlete or coach resides.
 Appeals may not deal with decisions made by contest officials.

-4-3-5 When an individual is suspended for the next contest, the interpretation of "contest" is as follows:
+4-3-5 When an individual is suspended for the next contest,

+the interpretation of "contest" is as follows:

-Football: next game
+Football: next game Volleyball: next match

-Basketball: next game
+Basketball: next game Cross Country: next meet

-Wrestling: next contest
+Wrestling: next contest Softball: next game

-Baseball: next game
+Baseball: next game Track: next meet

-Tennis: next match
+Tennis: next match Golf: next match

-Soccer: next match

-Soccer: next match
+Soccer: next match Swimming: next meet

-Soccer watch

-Volleyball: next match

-Softball: next match